MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online-server-profile-oauth.md

 ## Email server profile for Exchange Online with authentication type: Oauth (Cross Tenant)

-To [create an email server profile for Exchnage Online using Oauth (Cross Tenant)](connect-exchange-online.md#create-an-email-server-profile-for-exchnage-online), you need to collect the following informaion from the Azure Portal:
+To [create an email server profile for Exchange Online using Oauth (Cross Tenant)](connect-exchange-online.md#create-an-email-server-profile-for-exchange-online), you need to collect the following information from the Azure portal:

-- TenantId: This is the tenantId of the tenant where the Exchange online is configured.
+- TenantId: It's the tenantId of the tenant where the Exchange online is configured.
-- Application Id: This is the appId used by Dynamics to connect to Exchange Online.
+- Application ID: It's the appId used by Dynamics to connect to Exchange Online.
-- Client Secret: This is the client secret used by Dynamics 365 to authenticate as the app.
+- Client Secret: It's the client secret used by Dynamics 365 to authenticate as the app.

   > [!div class="mx-imgBorder"]
   > ![Email server profile form](media/server-profile-form.png "Email server profile form")